Singapore Prime Minister publicly denounced by siblings

 - Statement is unusual in city-state's political landscape

-"Lee Wei Ling and Lee Hsien Yang, the younger children of Singapore's founding prime minister, Lee Kuan Yew, are disturbed by the character, conduct, motives and leadership of their brother, Lee Hsien Loong, and the role of his wife, Ho Ching," the statement says.

-The statement accuses their brother, who took the reins of power over a decade after their father retired, of "misuse of his position and influence over the Singapore government to drive his personal agenda."

-Lee Hsien Yang will leave Singapore for the foreseeable future, the statement adds, fearing "the use of the organs of state against us," and Hsien Yang's wife, Suet Fern.
+Lee's siblings, in their statement, also claimed Hsien Yang will be leaving Singapore as they feared "the use of state organs" against them and Hsien Yang's wife.

 "Singapore is and remains my country," Hsien Yang said in the joint statement.
 "I have no desire to leave.
 Hsien Loong is the only reason for my departure."

-It is the second time the feud has been made public -- the two younger children also accused the prime minister of abusing his power in 2016, in the run-up to the first anniversary of their father's death.
+It is the second time in as many years that the family has feuded publicly -- the two younger children also accused the prime minister of abusing his power in 2016, in the run-up to the first anniversary of their father's death.

 Southeast Asian dynasty